xiix0/scam/README.md

-You have a deep interest in all that is artistic.
+You will engage in a profitable business activity.